 This blog is dedicated to bringing real-world method and practical suggestions to theremin players at all levels.
-I hope you’ll all find it useful, I’ve been playing the theremin for a little over nineteen years.
+My goal was to create the most I’ve been playing the theremin for twenty years.
 My interest continues to be to bring this instrument to the public in as many ways as possible; it’s taken me into concert